CloudLabs-MOC/dp-420-cosmos-db-dev/instructions/08-sdk-bulk.md

 ### Task 2: Bulk inserting twenty-five thousand documents

-Let's "go for the gusto" and try to insert a lot of documents to see how this works.
+In this task, we will try to insert a lot of documents to see how this works.
 In our internal testing, this can take approximately 1-2 minutes if the lab virtual machine and Azure Cosmos DB NoSQL API account are relatively close to each other geographically speaking.

 1. Return to the editor tab for the **script.cs** code file.